Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nephrogenic systemic fibrosis (NSF) is a very rare but serious complication of MRI contrast use in people with kidney disease or kidney failure.
 If you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or are on dialysis, be sure to tell the MRI technologist or radiologist before getting the contrast.

-Your doctor will explain the procedure to you and give you a chance to ask any questions.
+Your healthcare provider will explain the procedure to you and give you a chance to ask any questions.

 If your MRI involves the use of contrast dye, you will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if anything is not clear.

-Generally, there is no special restriction on diet or activity prior to an MRI.
+Generally, there is no special restriction on diet or activity before an MRI.

 Before the MRI, it is extremely important that you inform the technologist if any of the following apply to you: